-Rodney Priestley, professor of chemical and biological engineering and a leading researcher in the area of complex materials and processing, is Princeton University's vice dean for innovation, effective Feb.
+Rodney Priestley, the Pomeroy and Betty Perry Smith Professor of Chemical and Biological Engineering and a leading researcher in the area of complex materials and processing, is Princeton University's vice dean for innovation, effective Feb.
 3, 2020.
 The newly created position provides academic leadership for innovation and entrepreneurship activities across campus.

 Priestley has published nearly 100 articles, edited a book, and is co-inventor on four patent-pending technologies in the area of drug-delivery and polymer colloids, substances that make up gels and emulsions.
 His research group is focused on understanding how materials that undergo changes in their properties and join together when confined in tiny spaces open new possibilities for a vast range of novel applications, including drug delivery, designer colloids and sustainable manufacturing.
 Priestley is engaged in three industry-university research collaborations in the areas of pharmaceuticals and cosmetics as well as polymer nanocomposite design, and is the co-founder of two companies that are working to translate University intellectual property into technologies or products.

 Priestley serves as the associate director of the Princeton Center for Complex Materials and is the director of graduate studies for the Department of Chemical and Biological Engineering.
 He is the faculty co-director of the newly created Presidential Postdoctoral Research Fellows Program, aimed at enhancing diversity and addressing underrepresentation across campus, and is the faculty adviser to the National Society of Black Engineers student chapter.
 He is also affiliated with the Princeton Institute for the Science and Technology of Materials.